muhammadjamshed7/technical-case-study/README.md

-    Key Changes:
-1. Removed unnecessary details   like screenshots, deployment, etc.
-2. Focused on the essentials   such as features, tech stack, installation, and usage.
-3. API endpoints   are still included for reference.

 This version is more concise and to the point for users or contributors.
 Let me know if you'd like further changes!